dragontheory/THOR/README.md

 [ R ] esources
 ---
 ### SUMMARY : :
+THOR is an all-in-one optimized, streamlined, and future proofed GUI, codebase, and DevOps.

+Searching for something?
+Who isn't?
+THOR is **data agnostic** meaning it can handle all sorts of data types and is scalable to handle data volume.

+THOR is usable GUIs in a third of the time.

+THOR is not just a pretty face but an optimized and streamlined codebase and development operations.

 THOR combines a master/detail workflow, with a Holy Grail layout pattern, and a "reactive" CSS GUI to achieve a simple, optimized, minimal, lightweight, scalable, "unopinionated" (compatible with any JavaScript framework), HTML/CSS scaffolding framework.

+Optimized GUI Workflow

+Optimized DEV

+Optimized DevOps

 ---